Weekend Home Action Features Saturday Twinbill

 Speaking of win-percentage, Graham has led the Owls to the second-best composite win percentage in the nation over the last 19 full seasons.
 Using the year the NCAA tournament expanded to its current 64-team/Super Regional format (1999), and with Graham firmly at the Rice's helm, the Owls' .709 win percentage from 1999 to 2017 has ranked second among all Division I programs (see page 31 for a more detailed list of teams).

 Are all-America selections the criteria for an outstanding coach?
 Graham has coached 38 different Rice players to a total of 55 all-America awards.
 Perhaps it's molding a player into a professional prospect.
 More than 25 former Owls were playing pro baseball in 2017, including five in the major leagues (almost two-thirds of a starting lineup).
 Of course that Rice total of Graham-coached players to reach the majors isn't even counting the ones he tutored while he was at San Jacinto College.

-There were six of his Owls who were selected in the 2014 major league draft and a total of 47 Rice draftees over the last seven years.
-It's a steady draft rate to be sure, but consider in 2007 Graham had 14 Owls drafted by the majors in that year alone.
+There were nine of his Owls who were selected in the major league draft the last two years and a total of 56 Rice draftees over the last nine years.
+It's a steady rate to be sure, but consider in 2007 Graham had 14 Owls drafted by the majors in that year alone.
 The 14 Rice draft picks tied the college record for the most players selected from one school in a single year.
 It's not just simply getting drafted, however.
 He developed 14 Owls into first-round major league draft picks, including as recently as 2011 when Anthony Rendon as the sixth player taken overall.